stkobsar/coronavirus/README.md

     export PYTHONPATH=/path/to/the/folder/you/are/in/

-## Plot one country evolution of coronavirus

-    python coronavirus/main.py --country "South Africa"

-## Plot several countries evolution of coronavirus
+## Plot one or several countries evolution of coronavirus

     python coronavirus/main.py --countries "Spain" "Italy" "South Korea"

 ## Plot one country with the different type of data in the data set (total cases by default)

     python coronavirus/main.py -ct "United States" -fld "new_deaths"

-## Plot one country with the different type of data in the data set (total cases by default)

     python coronavirus/main.py -cts "Slovakia" "Serbia" "Montenegro" -fld "weekly_cases"